-Discount Rate 1% Decrease 6.00% Current Discount Rate 7.00% 1% Increase 8.00% Plan's net pension asset \$ (7,352,080) \$ (8,746,935) \$ (9,938,642) Plan fiduciary net position as a percentage of the total pension asset 147.7% 162.5% 177.6%
+Discount Rate 1% Decrease 6.00% Current Discount Rate 7.00% 1% Increase 8.00% Plan's net pension liability (asset) \$(8,555,174) \$(10,019,822) \$(11,268,803) Plan fiduciary net position as a percentage of the total pension asset 152.1% 167.0% 182.3%

 The last actuarial experience study covered the period July 1, 2010 through June 30, 2014.
-Generally, an experience study is conducted every five years, unless requested by the EOS Board of Trustees.
+Generally, an experience study is conducted every four years, unless requested by the EOS Board of Trustees.

-The amortization method and the actuarial assumptions presented below are determined as part of the actuarial valuation dated June 30, 2016.
+The amortization method and the actuarial assumptions presented on the following page were used in actuarial valuation dated June 30, 2017.
 The System's Board of Trustees approved the assumptions but some of the changes regarding interest rates defined by the City of Baltimore Code will require changes to the law.
 The information presented below is in the required supplementary schedules of this report on page 31.

-Key methods and assumptions used to determine contribution rates.
+Key methods and assumptions used to determine contribution rates:

-Actuar ial cost method: Entry age normal method, effective June 30, 2016.
-Amortization period: Level dollar over 16-year period that is decreased each year.
-As of June 30, 2016 the unfunded liability is amortized over 11 years.
-Actuar ial assumptions: Investment rate of return: 7.00% Projected salary increases 2.5% compounded annually.
-Cost-of-living adjustments 2.5% compounded annually.
-Mortal ity: RP 2000 Healthy Mortality with projections using 50% of Scale AA projected 15 years with a 2 year set forward for males and females.
+Actuarial cost method: Entry age normal method, effective July 1, 2013.
+Asset \ /aluation: Reset to market value plus accrued contributions.
+Adjusted 5 year smoother market recognized over.
+Investment rate of return: 7.00% Price inflation: 2.65% (effective 6/30/2015) Projected salary increases 2.5% compounded annually.
+Post retirement increase 2.5% compounded annually.
+Mortality: RP 2000 Healthy Mortality with projections using 50% of Scale AA projected 15 years with a 2 year set forward for males and females.